CLUB ADVISING AT SRJC

 - ADVISORS:

 The other key indicator to a club's success is their advisor.
-Clubs are student-led but that doesn't mean an advisor can not actively involve!
+Clubs are student-led.
+With student consent, advisors may be actively involved in supportive and mentoring roles.
 So long as the student leaders consent advisors are encouraged to be involved.
 Some ways that I've seen advisors help with a club's persistence:- CURIOSITY: Shared, enthusiastic interest in the club goes a very long way.

 - CHECK-IN: Meet with the club president regularly (once a month seems like a good minimum).